ongyx/putao/README.md

 putao uses UTAU-format voicebanks (with `oto.ini` files).

+(VERY IMPORTANT: Voicebank wavfiles must be mono (one channel) and must be in 16-bit integer format.)

 The key difference is that putao does not shell out to `resampler.exe`, or any other `.exe` compiled resampler. putao's resampler is written entierly in Python, thanks to [pyworld].